lucifayr/archwiki-rs/README.md

 #### Caching

 By default, pages are cached in the file system after they are fetched and subsequent request for that page then use that cache.
-The cache is invalidated if the cache file hasn't been updated in the last 14 days.
+The cache is invalidated if the cached file hasn't been modified in the last 14 days.

 #### 404 page not found (-̥̥̥n-̥̥̥ )